kentcb/PCLMock/Doc/generating-mocks.md

 ## Console-based Generation

-The `Kent.Boogaart.PCLMock.CodeGeneration.Console` package can be added to any project because it is actually a solution-level package.
+The `PCLMock.CodeGeneration.Console` package can be added to any project because it is actually a solution-level package.
 This means no particular project will "own" this package but, rather, the solution will.

-Once added, you'll find an executable called *PCLMockCodeGen.exe* within your solution's *packages\Kent.Boogaart.PCLMock.CodeGeneration.Console.$version$\tools* directory.
+Once added, you'll find an executable called *PCLMockCodeGen.exe* within your solution's *packages\PCLMock.CodeGeneration.Console.$version$\tools* directory.
 Execution of this tool requires these parameters:

 * The path of the solution for which mocks are being generated
 * The path of the XML configuration file